 Hello!
 Welcome back for another blog post~

 Before anything else, I just want to say… I FREAKING LOVE AND ADORE THIS BOOK.
 THIS BOOK GAVE ME FEELINGS I CAN’T EVEN EXPLAIN TO MYSELF OH GOD.
-I’M HYPERVENTILATING RIGHT NOW.
+I’m HYPERVENTILATING RIGHT NOW.

 Okay, so if reading that is not enough for you to PICK UP THE BOOK then continue reading the whole blog post as I state the reasons why you should read it!

 Punk 57 follows the story of two teens Misha Lare (male) and Ryen Travarrow (female), pen-pals from different schools.
-They first started to write to each other due to a requirement on their school, but they never stopped writing and eventually became best friends.
+They first started to write to each other due to a requirement in their school, but they never stopped writing and eventually became best friends.
 They have their own rules, no social media, no phone numbers, and no pictures.
-They clearly have no idea what each other looked like in real life, but despite of this they became closer and closer through the letters they send off to each other.
+They have no idea what each other looked like in real life, but despite this, they became closer and closer through the letters they send off to each other.
 Eventually, a scavenger hunt conducted by Misha’s band led to him finding out Ryen’s real identity, and it’s not something he expected.

 Here’s the Book Description from Goodreads: